 Formats that are more complex than the IAB Standard Formats, as templates are characterized with advanced functionalities.

 Differences between the reports of a publisher and an advertiser.
 Refer to Third-party discrepancies for more information about how to resolve these discrepancies.

 |Timestamp||A unique piece of code added to an ad request to prevent a browser from reusing a previously cached file of the same ad.|

 |Track request||A request that is executed after the initial ad request and acts as an impression request.|

-Checks if everything is allright regarding the attachment of a booking to a creative of a campaign.
+Checks if everything is alright regarding the attachment of a booking to a creative of a campaign.

 A unique individual or browser which accesses a website (see also contact).

-Impressions that have a true change to be seen by the visitor.
+Impressions that have an actual change to be seen by the visitor.